-Enacted in August 2015 in France, the Energy The article 17312 and its implementing measures Transition Act includes a set of interdependent doesn't prescribe any particular methodology or metrics to be reported since the intention is to foster provisions affecting a wide range of corporate, nonfinancial and financial entities operating: the development of best practices.
+Enacted in August 2015 in France, the Energy Transition Act includes a set of interdependent provisions affecting a wide range of corporate, nonfinancial and financial entities operating:

 - Provision III requires listed companies and/or large non-listed firms to report on the financial risks stemming from climate change as well as the measures to mitigate them, - Provision IV clarifies pre-existing carbon disclosures requirements on direct and indirect emissions.
 Through an implementing measure, reporting requirements were extended to major indirect emission sources (scope 3), (i.e. those linked to the use of the products and services of the company as well as to the supply chain), - Provision VI requires a wide range of companies operating in the financial industry (e.g. asset management companies, institutional investors) to report on the way ESG criteria are considered in their investment process and decisions with a specific focus on climate related risks as well as an assessment of the contribution of the asset allocation to the transition to a low carbon economy and to the international and domestic climate objectives.